EliaTogni/Univault/Classes/Simulation.md

 $$\sqrt{n} = \frac{\sigma}{1m}$$
 $$n = \frac{\sigma^2}{(1m)^2}$$

 So, we just need the variance.
 But this is also an unknow random variable.
 At this point, we can use an estimator for the variance too, the sample variance.
+Now, the problem keeps going.
+How many runs should we do to have a low error on the sample variance?

+Experimentally speaking, a good recipe to compute our estimates by simulation:
+1) suppose $\Theta = \mathbb{E}[X]$ (do it by sample mean $\overline{X}$);
+2) fix a confidence, that is, the target probability of actually getting the error with $n$ runs (e.g., $95\%$);
+3) fix a precision we pretend to get, that is, the amount of errors we tend to do ();

+How can we fix the precision?
+One thing we can do about the sample mean is that we have one more theoretical result allowing us to understand something about this confidence: we know the central limit theorem.
+These average values, if we manage to repeat

 -----